Cody-Learner/linux-stable-rc/README.md

 You'll be promped with notification of the current version, along with making a selection to: proceed, remove rust, or exit.

-The entire build process takes slightly less than 30min on this hardware, a 7yo HP mini desktop with a Ryzen 2400GE 4 core 35 watt processor.
+The entire build process takes slightly less than 30min on a 7yo HP mini desktop with a Ryzen 2400GE 4 core processor, or about 6.5 min on a newer Ryzen 8745HS 8 core processor.

-Build time is highly dependant on the amount of modules being built.
-Without using AUR `modprobd-db` this time increases to around 4hr.
+Build time is highly dependant on the number of modules being built.
+Build time will increases dramatically without AUR `modprobd-db`.

 To build this kernel: